BenjaminLonguechaud/Thales/README.md

 ### 5. extract_keys
 A simple Python script for extracting keys from Thales CipherTrust.
 Easily customizable for different input/output behaviors.
 See the subproject's README for usage instructions.

+### 6. Database/Postgres
+A simple Python application to connect to and interact with a PostgreSQL database deployed in a Kubernetes cluster.

 ---

 For more details on each sub-project, refer to their respective README files.